wpbrown/oakproxy/README.md

 2. Open an administrator PowerShell in the extracted directory.
 3. `Import-Module .\OAKProxy.psm1` .\
    If you get an execution policy error you need to adjust the policy temporarily `Set-ExecutionPolicy Bypass -Scope Process` .
-4. If you are installing the `core22` build type, you must edit the Local Security Policy on the server and grant the service account the *Act as part of the operating system* User Right.
-5. Configure the service by editing `appsettings.json`.
+4. Configure the service by editing `appsettings.json`.
-6. Run `Install-OAKProxy` to install and start the service.
+5. Run `Install-OAKProxy` to install and start the service.

 # Uninstallation